Gilbert Balderrama Minority Scholarship

-ELIGIBILITY: This scholarship is awarded to one minority high school senior graduating from a Missouri public school who has been accepted to pursue a degree at a college or university.
+ELIGIBILITY: This scholarship is awarded to one high school senior of color, graduating from a Missouri public school, who has been accepted to pursue a degree at a college or university.

 RETURN TO: Missouri NEA, HR Committee, 1810 E. Elm Street, Jefferson City, MO 65101 or fax to 573-634-5646 or email to firstname.lastname@example.org.

 QUESTIONS?
 Contact Roxane Bly, Missouri NEA (573) 644-9606 or email email@example.com.

 To make a tax-deductible contribution to the scholarship fund, please complete the online form to set up a one-time or recurring contribution by credit card or mail a check made to “The MNEA Charitable Fund” with memo line notation of “The Gilbert Balderrama Minority Scholarship” to the following address:

 Balderrama served 14 years as a special education classroom instructor in Texas and New Mexico until 1993.
 As a teacher, he served as the local NEA president, bargaining chair, and grievance chair.
 He also served on New Mexico NEA’s Minority Caucus as Vice-Chair and Secretary.
 In l994, he enrolled in the NEA Intern Program for Women and Minorities and Missouri NEA hired him to be the UniServ Director for the Southeast Unit.
 In 1995, he transferred to the St. Louis area and remained there throughout his employment.